Why should I spend my FSA on vision?

-Make sure you put your frames into their case before bed each night, and they’ll be sure to serve you well for a long time.
+Make sure you put your frames in their case before bedtime each night, and your glasses will serve you well for a long time.

 Even as your vision may change, you can still bring your frames into your optometrist to have the lenses changed out to match your new prescription.

 So what are you waiting for?
-Start shopping for prescription eyeglasses, tax free, now.
+Start shopping for prescription eyeglasses with your FSA funds now.